Obstruction of Justice

 Miami Criminal Defense Lawyer

 If you or someone you know has been accused of obstructing justice in any way, take a moment to contact Miami criminal defense lawyer Michael Mirer today.
-Mr. Mirer offers a free initial consultation to discuss your case, and he has the experience and knowledge to make an accurate assessment of the matter.
+The Law Office of Michael Mirer, P.A. offers a free initial consultation to discuss your case, and he has the experience and knowledge to make an accurate assessment of the matter.
 In addition to taking on relatively minor violations of this kind such as a non-violent attempt to resist arrest, attorney Mirer also handles serious cases involving perjury, threatening witnesses, injuring or threatening court personnel, and more.

 Criminal Attorney for Obstruction of Justice Charges in Miami, Florida

 Regardless of the particular criminal charges you may be facing, it is important to involve a criminal attorney as soon as possible.
 You may be at risk of facing imprisonment in county jail or state prison, along with fines, court fees and the reality of living with a criminal record for the rest of your life.
 Make sure you have someone on your side during legal proceedings - a professional who can provide you with the support and guidance you deserve as well as the aggressive representation you need to reach the best possible outcome for your case.
 Contact us today to discuss your obstruction of justice case and available defense options with our proven team.